 This rare earth element is found in molybdenum and copper ores.
 Very rich deposits in Chile, USA.
 If annual consumption of rhenium will remain at 40-50 tons, the mankind will have enough reserves for 250-300 years, not taking into account secondary use of this metal.
 Depending on purity, the price of 1 kg of rhenium can range from $1,000 to $10,000.

-|Atomic Number Re||Atomic (molar) mass g/mol||Oxidation state||Density [g/cm3]||Melting point t °С||Boiling temperature t °С||Heat of Fusion kJ/kg|
+|Atomic number Re||Atomic (molar) mass g/mol||Oxidation state||Density [g/cm3]||Melting point t ° C||Boiling point t ° C||Melting point kJ/kg|

 |№ 75||186,2||-1, 0, 2, 3, 4, 5, 6, 7||21||3186°С||5596°С||34|

-Rhenium is more resistant to oxidation than tungsten; over the years it does not fade in air, retaining its pristine luster.It is almost insoluble in hydrofluoric acids, weakly reacts with Н2 SO4 even when heated, but is easily soluble in nitric acid.
-In a solution of H2 O2 forms rhenium acid.
-Rhenium forms an amalgam with mercury.
+Rhenium is more resistant to oxidation than tungsten; it never tarnishes when exposed to the air over the years, retaining its original luster; it is almost insoluble in hydrochloric and hydrofluoric acids.It is almost insoluble in hydrofluoric acids, weakly reacts with H2 SO4 even when heated, but easily soluble in nitric acid and in solution of H2 O2 it forms rhenic acid.
+With mercury, rhenium forms amalgam.

 Buy at a bargain price

 The website of Evek GmbH reflects the most up-to-date information on the purchase of rolled products of rare and refractory metals to date.
 Our best managers, ready to provide highly qualified advice on any current issues.
 We sell semi-finished products of rare and non-ferrous metals at a competitive price.
 Products are manufactured on the most modern equipment and meet the quality requirements of the State Standard and international quality standards.
 Regular customers are provided with a system of discount discounts.